Fraunhofer-AISEC/trusted-connector/doc/_docs/getting_started.md

 $ docker-compose --version
 ```

-## Run a Local Instance of the Connector
+## Run a Local Connector Instance

-Paste the following contents into a file `docker-compose.yaml`.
+Paste the following content into a file `docker-compose.yaml`.
 Please note that the docker registry used by that file requires you to log in before using `docker login ...` with your username and password.

 ``` yaml
 version: '2'